jameshughes89/cs101/site/topics/functions/functions.rst

 .. admonition:: Activity

-    **NOTE:** This one is tricky but super important to understand.
-If you're still stuck after class, be sure to take your time to figure this out.
-There's a YouTube video to help you out.
+    **Warning:** This one is tricky.
+If you're still stuck after lecture, be sure to take your time to figure this out.
+    There's a YouTube video to help.

-    Now write a function ``crosscat`` that will take *four* strings and print out the concatenation of the first and third string, and then, on a new line, the concatenation of the second and fourth string. **BUT**: your function isn't allowed to use a ``print`` function!
-You can, however, use your ``catstr`` function.
+    Now write a function ``criss_cross_concatenation`` that will take four strings and return the concatenation of the first, third, second, and fourth, in that order. **BUT** your function isn't allowed to directly use the ``+`` to concatenate strings.
+You can, however, use the ``concatenate_strings`` function.

     .. raw:: html